polylogyx/platform-docs/06_Detection_Rules/Readme.md

  3. Specify the information for the rule and click add rule.

  PolyLogyx provides a seeded repository of rules in Sigma format that you can use as a starting point.
 These rules have been developed based on MITRE attack vector framework.
-These rules are available here: https://github.com/polylogyx/DetectionRules
+You can review these rules https://github.com/polylogyx/DetectionRules